tbng/codemcp/README.md

 Logs are written to `~/.codemcp/codemcp.log`.
 The log level can be set in the configuration file or overridden with environment variables:

 - Set the log level in config: `verbosity = "DEBUG"` in `~/.codemcprc`

-## Known problems

-- Thinking mode doesn't work too well
-- Sonnet 3.7 will try very hard to execute commands, which doesn't work
-- You can't do an edit that is larger than Claude Desktop's output size limit.
-  If you do hit a limit try "Continue" first.